yunpengn/HackFu2018/challenges/07/README.md

 The bronze frog sits in the middle of the room, awaiting the next words of power.

----
+## Challenge

-Challenge: Break the encryption.
+Break the encryption.